TheGoldenRatio/thegoldenratio.github.com/README.md

-thegoldenratio.github.com
+jchang.me
 =========================

-Personal site of Jonathan Chang.
+This is the personal site of Jonathan Chang.

 Contact: jonathan@jchang.me